Men and women are physiologically different, however we both share a common purpose and are spiritually identical.

 It is only in the last 100 years that our gender roles have begun to evolve and change.

 And so began a shift, a movement towards women’s rights and power, whilst at the same time, one of men’s primary roles, fighting to protect the homeland was being undermined.
-It had happened after World War I, and again after the next World War but was emphasised as the political reasoning for Vietnam (the American War, as it was called over there), was questioned at home.
 Returning soldiers were hardly acknowledged for the sacrifices they had made and civilians who had not gone to war shunned them.
 This has been one of a number of factors that has led men into confusion about their roles and consequent sense of disempowerment.
 They have begun to express emotions but it’s largely anger, resentment and fear.
-While women have been entering the workspace fully realised, many men have felt robbed of their (immature) sense of authority.
+While women have been entering the workspace fully realised, many men have felt robbed of their sense of authority and even their sense of self.

-Women’s liberals went on to make huge strides in demanding equal rights for women and by the time of the cultural revolution of the late 60s swung around, there was a blanket backlash against conservative and traditional gender roles.
-Not since 60 AD when the Celtic Queen Boudica led the Iceni to victory against the Romans, have women fought more passionately to buck the system.
+The turn of the 60s marked a blanket backlash against traditional gender roles and relations.
 Western men started to explore their feelings through spirituality, group bonding and free love.
 A movement highlighted by the Beatles showed that potentially there was more than just a life of corporate drudgery, and some travelled continents to seek something more meaningful.
 The 60s also saw women evolve amidst a sexual revolution.
-There was a naissance of acceptability in society for a woman to be openly gay, bi-sexual, polyamorous or monogamous – interestingly in the UK sex between women over the age of 16 had never been a crime whereas the criminalisation of homosexuality in the UK did not end until 2013.
+There was a naissance of acceptability in society for a woman to be openly gay, bisexual, polyamorous or monogamous.

 The balance of emotional equity in relationships had shifted too and parental roles were now being shared by men and women.
 Gone were the days of women being solely confined to the home.
 Women could now be the breadwinners for their family while their partners stayed at home with their children.
 However, many men would still dream of the classical roles of men and women, not least because if a woman can do what a man can do, then from where could he then get her approval?
-This is an elemental need in men, and it would call for a new measure of respect needing to be found and used as a benchmark (for a sense of self-value and self-esteem).
+These shifts require us to create new measures of respect - both for ourselves and for those we interact with.

-The generation born in the 80s and 90s was the first to be raised relatively free from historical gender stereotypes.
-They have come of age in the 2000s, when women are freer to express their masculine, and men their feminine traits.
+The generation born in the 80s and 90s was the first to be raised less wedded to historical gender stereotypes.
+They have come of age in the 2000s, where men and women are freer to express their whole selves.
 However, these newfound freedoms come at a cost.
 With more women moving into high powered corporate roles, men are experiencing uncomfortable competition which is contributing to their resentment and angst.

 There is a strong sense of confusion today between men and women.
 Is there any wonder that there’s anger?
-Prolific social media gives us all an opportunity to voice hard views.
-Unmoving opinions.
-There’s no dialogue.
+Prolific social media gives us all an opportunity to voice hard views we would be unlikely to express in person.
 Despite all our progress, tensions between men and women are being exposed.

 The societal shift we are going through is indeed a necessary one for men and women today.
 It is helping us reach the shores of a greater collective good and come to new ways of appreciating the opposite sex, as well as finding self-worth in one’s own gender – which can only happen through the freedom to fully express ourselves.
 Rather than this sense of self-worth being the masquerading by-product of externally sought approval, it becomes one that is genuine, balanced and stems from the core of our being – where gender is irrelevant.